wfxr/csview/README.md

 `csview` is designed for formatting and viewing.
 See also: [xsv/issues/156](https://github.com/BurntSushi/xsv/issues/156)

 ---
-#### Things look weird if the width of table is more than the width of terminal window.

-Use pager less with -S option: `csview a.csv | less -S` so you can scroll screen horizontally.
-Or use [xsv](https://github.com/BurntSushi/xsv) to filter out the columns you don't care then piped to csview.

----
 #### I encountered UTF-8 related errors, how to solve it?

 The file may use a non-UTF8 encoding.
 You can check the file encoding using `file` command: